Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement

-We consider an initially uncorrelated state $\ket{\mathrm{e}_1\mathrm{g}_2}$ for the QEs in the electromagnetic vacuum.
-In this case, a closed expression of the concurrence can be found.
-To derive a useful approximate expression in terms of the $\beta$-factor, we further make the following assumptions: (i) the QEs interact solely via the BIC mode, such that $\Gamma_{12}(d)$ is given by Eq.~(\ref{eq:ED-BIC_CDOS}); (ii) the QEs have the same LDOS, that is $\Gamma_{22}\simeq \Gamma_{11}=F_p\Gamma_0$; (iii) the regime is purely dissipative, that is, $\Omega_{12}\simeq 0$.
+We consider an initially uncorrelated QE state $\ket{\mathrm{e}_1\mathrm{g}_2}$ in the electromagnetic vacuum.
+In this case, a closed-form expression for $C(t)$ in terms of the $\beta$-factor can be derived under the following assumptions: (i) the QEs interact solely via the BIC mode, such that $\Gamma_{12}(d)$ is given by Eq.~(\ref{eq:ED-BIC_CDOS}) (single-mode approximation); (ii) the two QEs have the same LDOS at positions separated by integer multiples of the lattice constant, $d=na$ with $n$ an integer, so that $\Gamma_{22}= \Gamma_{11}=F_p\Gamma_0$ (which is exact for QEs interacting with an infinite metasurface); (iii) the interaction is purely dissipative, that is, $\Omega_{12}= 0$.

-Fig.~\ref{fig:collective_decay} shows that approximation (i) is valid for separations larger than a few lattice constant $a$, typically $d>5a$ for the ED-BIC and $d>2a$ for the MD-BIC (see also {Supp.
-Info.
-Section E}).
-Fig.~\ref{fig:coupling_rate} shows $\Gamma_{22}$ and $\Omega_{12}$ as a function of $d$ for both BIC types, along the same line-cuts as in Fig.~\ref{fig:collective_decay}.
-We see that approximation (ii) is valid at certain separations $d$ and generally performs better for the ED-BIC, and that approximation (iii) typically performs well for $d>\lambda_0$.